Key rotation

 OpenBao has multiple encryption keys that are used for various purposes.
 These keys support rotation so that they can be periodically changed or in response to a potential leak or compromise.
 It is useful to first understand the high-level architecture before learning about key rotation.

 As a review, OpenBao starts in a sealed state.
 OpenBao is unsealed by providing the unseal keys.
-By default, OpenBao uses a technique known as Shamir's secret sharing algorithm to split the root key into 5 shares, any 3 of which are required to reconstruct the master key.
-The root key is used to protect the encryption key, which is ultimately used to protect data written to the storage backend.
+By default, OpenBao uses a technique known as Shamir's secret sharing algorithm to split the root key into 5 shares, any 3 of which are required to reconstruct the root key.
+The root key is used to protect the encryption keyring, which is ultimately used to protect data written to the storage backend.

-and rotate
+and

-The rekey
+The rotate/root

 operation is used to generate a new root key.
 When this is being done,